 - > Agreeing a behaviour contract

 - > Putting a pupil 'on report'

+- >Internal isolation

-- > Internal isolation
+- > A risk assessment implemented

 10. Monitoring arrangements

 The Headteacher and governor responsible for behaviour monitor the number of exclusions every term and reports back to the governors.
 They also liaise with the Local Authority to ensure suitable full-time education for excluded pupils.